 1 Molwick = 1 Mw = c/G (1/kg m)

-In any case, confusing the personal point of view with the objective reality can obviously have some counterproductive effects.
+In any case, confusing the personal point of view with the objective reality can have some counterproductive effects.